dudko-dev/protoobject/README.md

 ```

 ### An example of the implementation of an heir from the base class of the SQL database

+An example of a simple implementation of a data class based on a base class.

 ```typescript
 import { randomUUID } from "crypto";